CFP DEADLINE EXTENDED TO AUG. 1, 2022

 - Write: “CPP 2022 submission” in subject line

 - Extended Deadline: Aug.
 1, 2022

 - Format: submit only files in .doc, .docx, or .pdf.

-- Acceptance notices will be sent in mid December
+- Acceptance notices will be sent by the end of August.

 About Concerned Philosophers for Peace